 All project partners of the Philips Foundation will be responsible for reporting to the Foundation on the progress of the joint project on a regular basis, or, if agreed, at the end of the project.
 The partner organization will be responsible for tracking KPIs and reporting any issues in the set up and implementation of the project to the Philips Foundation.
-There will be regularly contact between the Philips Foundation and the organizations, as well as between the Philips Foundation and involved employees of Royal Philips.
+There will be regular contact between the Philips Foundation and the organizations, as well as between the Philips Foundation and involved employees of Royal Philips.

-The Foundation uses a thorough monitoring and evaluation process to assess progress in the agreed programs and projects.
-On an annual basis, there will be an internal audit to assess compliance.
+The Foundation uses a thorough monitoring and evaluation process to assess progress in the milestones in the agreed programs and projects.
+In principle on an annual basis, there will be an internal audit to assess compliance.
 Annually the Philips Foundation issues an Annual Report, which is audited by a renowned external accountant.